Explore 360

 Our 360 guides are some of the most experienced in the business.
 They spend many months a year climbing and trekking in Nepal and have established a close rapport with our ground crew.

-Most trips have a 3:1 ratio.
-This ratio includes local crew (climbing Sherpas).
 Generally, your 360 leader will be in charge of the expedition and he/she will be assisted by the local guides.
-For the actual mountain phase (as opposed to the trekking phase) we adhere to the 3:1 ratio to allow us to look after you properly.
+For the actual mountain phases (as opposed to the trekking phase) we have a 3:1 ratio between you and Climbing Sherpas to allow us to look after you properly.

 Health and Safety